underscorex86/SillyTavern-LennySuite/README.md

 Add Swipes to User Messages too!
 Works on the second-to-last user message if the latest response is from the AI.
 Useful if you're testing out a bunch of prompts. https://github.com/LenAnderson/SillyTavern-UserSwipes

+### Many More
+There are many many many more extensions lol, so don't count on this description to be up to date.
+Go ahead and check out the asset repo url or the Len Anderson's master link mentioned up top.